random689/tp/docs/UserGuide.md

 #### Add a student : `student`

-Adds a student to the address book.
+Adds a student to NewAddressBook.

-Format: `student n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS
+Format: `student n/NAME p/PHONE e/EMAIL g/GENDER a/ADDRESS f/FORM_CLASS em/EMERGENCY_CONTACT
-f/FORM_CLASS g/GENDER i/INVOLVEMENT em/EMERGENCY_NUMBER [t/TAG]…​`
+i/INVOLVEMENT [t/TAG]…​`

 Parameters:
 * `NAME` The name of the student
   * should not be blank
   * should only contain alphanumeric characters and spaces

-* `PHONE_NUMBER` The phone number of the student
+* `PHONE` The phone number of the student
   * should only contain numbers, and it should be at least 3 digits long

 * `EMAIL` The email of the student